Square logo

-Is Square worth it in April 2026?
-Our editorial take based on community feedback, public reviews, and SaaSOffers research — including pros, cons, pricing, and whether to claim the Free to Start deal.
+Is Square worth it in May 2026?
+Our editorial take based on community feedback, public reviews, and SaaSOffers research, including pros, cons, pricing, and whether to claim the Free to Start deal.

 Editor's Take: Square

-Square is a credible option in the developer tools category for startup teams.
+Square is a credible option in the developer & it category for startup teams.
 The Free to Start deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 Claim Square Deal